MariaEgbuna/Road-Accidents/README.md

 ---

-## Multivariate Analysis

-Multivariate analysis examines how multiple factors interact simultaneously to influence accident outcomes.
+## How do multiple factors interact simultaneously to influence accident outcomes.

 ### Key Findings